Budgeting

 • Are we relying too heavily on a few large accounts?

-• Are there “lookalike” prospects we can pursue in 2025?
+• Who are “lookalike” prospects we can pursue?

 Track service visits and time spent on each customer’s site to understand their value and identify high-priority clients.